RCSI spin-out companies

 Interested parties please contact Dr Derek John.

-A pipeline spin-out from the group of Dr Cian O’Leary of the RCSI School of Pharmacy and Biomolecular Sciences, Renovate Pharma is developing inhaled, antifibrotic therapies for chronic respiratory diseases, such as idiopathic pulmonary fibrosis (IPF).
+Founded by Dr Cian O’Leary and Dr Sam Maher of the RCSI School of Pharmacy and Biomolecular Sciences, Renovate Pharma is developing inhaled, antifibrotic therapies for chronic respiratory diseases, such as idiopathic pulmonary fibrosis (IPF).

-The global IPF market is currently valued at $3bn and predicted to reach $6-$8bn by 2030.
+The global IPF market is currently valued at $4bn and predicted to reach $6-$8bn by 2030.
 IPF will be an entry point into new therapeutic indications for other fibrotic lung diseases and acute respiratory distress syndrome (ARDS).
-Our portfolio of inhaled medicines proposes to offer drug combination regimens with minimal side effects and maximal efficacy to the benefit of patients, care providers and payers.
+Renovate’s portfolio of inhaled medicines will offer standalone and drug combination regimens with minimal side effects and maximal efficacy to the benefit of patients, care providers and payers.

 The Renovate Pharma team has a complementary mix of pharmaceutical expertise, fundamental scientific knowledge, and research commercialisation and aim to make Renovate Pharma a global leader in the development and exploitation of novel inhaled therapeutics for chronic lung diseases.